lucasfsousa/covid-19-risk-areas-rki/README.md

 This project is not related by any means with the German government and do not replace the list from [RKI](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html).

+## Live App

+You can see the application running here: https://lucasfsousa.com/covid-19-risk-areas-rki/

 # How the information is updated?
 TBD